 | CMS Hospital Price Transparency Data | Shows actual negotiated rates hospitals agreed to with insurers | Free |

-Step 3: Negotiate Directly with the Billing Department
+Step 3: Negotiate directly with the billing department

 - Call early in the week, early in the day.
 Billing representatives tend to be less overwhelmed on Tuesday or Wednesday mornings.

 - Do not be afraid to counter.
 If they offer 20% off, counter with 50% off.
-The final number usually lands somewhere in the middle.
+The final number usually lands in the middle.

 Having a solid handle on your overall budget makes negotiations easier because you know exactly what you can afford.
 If you have not already, check out our guide on the zero-based budget method to get a clear picture of every dollar.

-Step 4: Set Up a Payment Plan
+Step 4: Set up a payment plan

 When setting up a payment plan: